TMJ Treatment Owasso

 How Long Does It Take for a TMJ Splint to Work?

-Occlusal splints for TMD are usually worn at night while sleeping.
+Occlusal splints for TMD are worn 24/7.
 You may notice that your symptoms begin to subside quickly, but they won’t disappear all at once.
 It takes time for your TMJs and the areas surrounding them to adjust to their new positions.
-After about six weeks, most patients experience noticeable improvement, but not full relief.
-It generally takes between three and six months before an occlusal splint resolves TMD discomfort.
+Phase 1 typically lasts 90 days, but it can take anywhere from three to six months for an occlusal splint to fully relieve TMD discomfort.

 How Long Does Occlusal Equilibration Take for TMJ?